jabenninghoff/rtraining/README.md

 **R Training:** My notes and experiences learning R and RStudio, bundled as an R package (work-in-progress).

+Feel free to use and/or fork this project!

 ## Notebooks

 Notebooks in this package: